History of Debreceni VSC: 2020s

 Deberecen finished in the fifth position in the 2023–24 Nemzeti Bajnokság I season.

 Although Debrecen started the 2024–25 Nemzeti Bajnokság I season with a 3–0 away victory against Győr on 2 August 2024, in the following three matches the club could collect only one point against Kecskemét (1-1) and lost to Diósgyőr (1–0) and Újpest (3–0).
 Therefore, Srđan Blagojević was dismissed on 26 August 2024.

 On 30 August 2024, Csaba Máté was appointed as the manager of the club.
 He previously manager Ferencváros as an interim manager.
 On 21 September 2024, Máté debuted with a 3–2 defeat against Nyíregyháza at the Városi Stadion.
 On 28 September, Máté's debut at the Nagyerdei Stadion ended with a 3–2 defeat against MTK Budapest FC.
 Máté also lost his three Nemzeti Bajnokság I matches in October.
 First Debrecen lost to Puskás Akadémia at the Pancho Aréna on 4 October 2024.
 On 19 October 2024, Debrecen suffered a humiliating defeat at home (0-5) against Paks.
 Máté's last league match was a 2–0 defeat against Fehérvár at the Sóstói Stadion on October 26 2024.
 The following day, on 27 October 2024, Csaba Máté was sacked.
 On 28 October 2024, Tibor Dombi was appointed as the interim manager.
 On 29 October 2024, Dombi-led Debrecen were defeated by Mezőkövesdi SE and were eliminated from the 2024–25 Magyar Kupa season.

 On 11 November 2024, Nestor El Maestro was appointed as the manager of the club.
 On 14 June 2025, El Maestro left the club by mutual consent.

+On 17 June 2025, Sergio Navarro was appointed as the manager of the club.
+Previously, he managed the academy of Athletic Bilbao.

+In January 2026, Stott Capital, an English investment firm owned by Stockport County F.C. owner and chairman Mark Stott, acquired a controlling stake in Debrecen.
+Stott said the two clubs will operate "entirely independently", describing Debrecen as "one of the country's most established clubs, with a proud history, a strong talent pipeline, and experience in European competition".

+Debrecen finished in the fourth place in the 2025–26 Nemzeti Bajnokság I and therefore qualified for the 2026–27 UEFA Conference League.
+On 16 May 2026, Sergio Navarro left the club on mutual consent.

+On 3 June 2026, Gert Remmel was appointed as the manager of the club.
+Rasmus Jansson and Ednardo Monteiro also joined the managerial team.
+Debrecen started the 2026-27 season with a 1-0 victory over FC Pyunik in the second round of the 2026–27 UEFA Conference League qualifying.
+After the match, manager of Pyunik said that the Armenian club has a great chance to advance to the next round, while Debrecen's manager, Gert Remmel, said that the performance was far from perfect and a difficult match is expected in Yerevan.
+The second tie ended with a goalless draw at the Vazgen Sargsyan Republican Stadium in Yerevan.